-We estimate that the net proceeds we will receive from this offering will be approximately \$46.8 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and based on an assumed public offering price of \$7.00 per share, the last sale price of our common stock on July 9, 2013, as reported on The NASDAQ Global Market.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds to us will be approximately \$53.8 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-In addition, we estimate that the net proceeds we will receive from the concurrent notes offering will be approximately \$72.3 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters in that offering exercise their option to purchase additional notes in full, we estimate that the net proceeds to us from the concurrent notes offering will be approximately \$83.1 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters in that offering exercise their option to purchase additional notes in full, we estimate that the net proceeds to us from the concurrent notes offering will be approximately \$83.1 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-This offering is not contingent upon the concurrent notes offering, we cannot assure you that either or both of the offerings will be completed.
+We estimate that the net proceeds we will receive from this offering will be approximately \$72.3 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option to purchase additional notes in full, we estimate that the net proceeds to us will be approximately \$83.1 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+In addition, we estimate that the net proceeds we will receive from the concurrent common stock offering will be approximately \$46.8 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and based on an assumed public offering price of \$7.00 per share, the last sale price of our common stock on July 9, 2013, as reported on The NASDAQ Global Market.
+If the underwriters in that offering exercise in full their option to purchase additional shares of common stock, we estimate that the net proceeds to us from the concurrent common stock offering will be approximately \$53.8 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+This offering is not contingent upon the completion of the concurrent common stock offering, and the concurrent common stock offering is not contingent upon the completion of the offerings will be completed.